 Diversity is about empowering people.
 It makes an organization effective by capitalizing on all of the strengths of each employee.
 It is not EEO or Affirmative Action.
 These are laws and policies.
 While on the other hand, diversity is understanding, valuing, and using the differences in every person.

 One of the main failures that prevent a group from becoming a team is the failure to accept others for what they are.
-It is only when the group members realize that diversity is the key for turning weak areas into strong areas does the group start to grow into a team.
+It is only when the group members realize that diversity is the key to turning weak areas into strong areas does the group start to grow into a team.
 Failing to accept the diversity of others keeps the group members from going after team goals.
-Goals are individual in nature, that is, they are personal agendas. . . to make them as an individual look good while ignoring the needs of the team.

 Embracing diversity is the first item for building teams.
 Every team building theory states that to build a great team, there must be a diverse group of people on the team, that is, you must avoid choosing people who are only like you.
 Diversity is what builds teams a collection of individual experiences, backgrounds, and cultures that can view problems and challenges from a wide-variety of lenses.